ThomasJRathbun/CS490/README.md

 #Backend

-1) Create necessary tables for sorting.
+1) Add to DB the necessary columns for each table. || COMEPLE

-2) Add to DB the necessary columns for each table.
+TODO:
-3) Create Sorting/Search Queries
+2) Create Filter/Search Queries ||